You are contacting

 Some employers may have an express, contractual right to require an employee to stay at home.
 However, even where this does not exist, it’s unlikely to be a breach of duty to insist an employee stays at home – providing of course that there are legitimate, non-discriminatory grounds for concern.

 Nonetheless, you should deal with it sensitively and discretely.
-Regardless of whether flexible working is possible, if an employee is well but is required to stay away from the office, they should be receiving their usual pay.
+Regardless of whether hybrid working is possible, if an employee is well but is required to stay away from the office, they should be receiving their usual pay.

 Right to enforce office-working

-Perhaps your employees are afraid of catching coronavirus, and don’t want to come in.
+Perhaps your employees are afraid of catching coronavirus and don’t want to come in.
 Can you insist that they do?

 Primarily, you should listen to the concerns of your staff.
 There may be easy ways around this issue, for example by allowing them to work from home, or commute outside of rush hour to avoid peak times.